I Feel Fine: Promotional film

 On 23 November 1965, the Beatles filmed two promotional clips for the song for inclusion in Top of the Pops round-up of the year's biggest hits.
 Directed by Joe McGrath, both films feature the band interacting with items of gym equipment.
 In the first, Harrison sang into a punch-ball while Starr pedalled on an exercise bike.
 In the second film, the Beatles ate fish and chips while trying to mime to the song.
-Epstein was adamant that this film could not be used.
+The band's manager, Brian Epstein, was adamant that this film could not be used.
 From then on, the controversial "fish and chips" footage was kept in a 2" videotape box labelled "I Feel Fried".
 The first promotional film was included in the Beatles' 2015 video compilation 1, and both films were included in the three-disc versions of the compilation, titled 1+.

 Other releases

 In the United States, "I Feel Fine" was released on the Capitol album Beatles '65.
 The mono version of the LP featured an exclusive mix of "I Feel Fine" with added reverb and a shorter fade as created by Beatles producer George Martin, which was also released as a single on Capitol.
 The stereo version presented a duophonic (mock stereo) mix of the song featuring a layer of reverb added by executive Dave Dexter Jr. Both versions were released on CD in 2004 as part of The Capitol Albums, Volume 1 box set.

 In the United Kingdom, the song was released in the LP format on A Collection of Beatles Oldies in 1966, and the stereo version of that album included a true stereo mix, which can also be found on the Past Masters Volume 1 and 1 CDs.
 There is also another stereo version (virtually identical to the standard true stereo mix) in which the whispered words "'s low enough" can be heard at the beginning of the track.
 This "whispering version" appeared on the UK release of 1962–1966 and has been rereleased occasionally.

 A radio show outtake in mono is included on the On Air – Live at the BBC Volume 2 compilation released in 2013.